thrive-itcr/thrive/SETUP.md

 ## Build THRIVE Docker images

-For THRIVE Docker images, you have the same two choices as for Rt.106: (1) clone the source code for THRIVE and build the Docker images yourself, or (2) download the Docker images from the THRIVE Dockerhub repository.  __NEED TO CREATE THRIVE DOCKERHUB REPO__
+For THRIVE Docker images, you have the same two choices as for Rt.106: (1) clone the source code for THRIVE and build the Docker images yourself, or (2) download the Docker images from the THRIVE Dockerhub repository.

 Again, for option (2), you don't need to do anything at this stage.